-Although we do use outside agencies and volunteers to carry out some of our work on the phones and door-to-door, we do ensure everyone is knowledgeable and understands the CDA’s important work to help people with diabetes.
+Although we do use outside agencies and volunteers to carry out some of our work on the phones and door-to-door, we do ensure everyone is knowledgeable and understands Diabetes Canada’s important work to help people with diabetes.
 We take pride in using professional, knowledgeable and friendly faces to talk to our supporters.

 Who can I contact about your fundraisers?

 If you haven’t been able to find the answer to your concerns on our website, we welcome you to call us at 1-800 BANTING (226-8464) or by email at email@example.com.